-- I also own a 20 year-old medium format Pentax 67.
+For my ‘portrait’ work I have a 20 year-old medium format Pentax 67.
 For this camera I have two lenses.
 A Takumar 55mm and a 135mm macro lens.

 In my darkroom I have the following equipment.

-- I begin by producing a ‘digital contact sheet’.
-I scan the negatives on my Epson Perfection V500 Photo Scanner and place the frames into a contact sheet format.
-After assessing the negatives on a light-box, I then digitally print a chosen frame at usually A5 size before I go into the darkroom.
-This allows me to see areas of the image that will need dodging and burning and saves time once in the darkroom.
+I begin by producing a ‘digital contact sheet’.
+I scan the negatives into lo-res jpegs on my Epson Perfection V500 Photo Scanner.
+The scanner programme compensates for each frame on the negative strip.
+The frames are then placed into a ‘digital contact sheet’ format.
+After assessing the scans on my computer, I then digitally print a chosen frame at A5 size before I go into the darkroom.
+This allows me to easily see areas of the image that will need working on – ie. dodging and burning or split grade printing.

-- After superficial drying on a ‘washing line’, the prints are then flattened between blotting paper in my Ademco 1620 Dry Mounting press.
+After superficial drying on a ‘washing line’, the prints are then flattened between stiff blotting paper in my Ademco 1620 Dry Mounting press (cold).